isPique/Fuck-Windows-Security/README.md

 > [!TIP]
 > ### If you executed the script, you can also run the `Enable.reg` file to repair the damage it caused.

+## Contributing

+I would really like to add an Escape-VM feature to this script, but it's a really complicated thing, soo if you wanna help me you can open a pull request :)